ashasaxena/CaseStudy2/CS2.md

 ## TODO need to fix "world" entry if teams decides it is necessary.
 ```

+##A minor adjustment was added to the table at the request of the client to add the HDI category as specified in the website.
+The code and table is shown below.

 ```r
 #3b.
 Create a new column for this final scraped table which categories the Countries like the original page (Very high human development, High human development, Medium human development, Low human development).
 After these categories, output a csv file of this table to your repository.